Chronology

 March 15–May 15, 1989

 Artist-in-residence at the American Academy in Rome.
-Sees highway sign advertising furniture, which spurs him to look through the Rome yellow pages for similar imagery.
+Sees highway sign advertising furniture, which spurs him to look through the Rome yellow pages and collect similar imagery.
 Begins thinking about doing a series of Interiors based on findings.

-Travels with studio assistants to Tel Aviv to begin work on a large mural for the entrance hall of the Tel Aviv Museum of Art.
-Signs the completed mural on May 7.
+Travels with studio assistants to Tel Aviv to work on a large mural for the entrance hall of the Tel Aviv Museum of Art.

 Summer 1989